AndresMontero/ML_2019_EPFL/projects/project1/readme.md

     ## Overview of the project's code

     ```
-    ├── data                             <- Dataset is inside the folder
+    ├── data                             <- Dataset must be in the folder
     │   ├── dataset.zip                  <- Unzip .csv Files inside the current folder
     ├── results                          <- Plots of the best model
     ├── scripts                          <- scripts from the project